masc2026/sqlite-core-data-creation/README.md

 *Note on Java:* When installing `dbeaver`, `pacman` will ask you to choose a Java Runtime provider.
 A good and lightweight choice is `jre21-openjdk`.

 3.)
-(Optional) Configure PostgreSQL to use a custom data directory.
+Configure PostgreSQL to use a custom data directory.
 This is useful if you want to store your data on a separate drive (e.g., an SSD mounted at /mnt/datassd).

 a.
 Create the new directories and set permissions (replace `/mnt/datassd` with your path):